Gardening presenter Ellen Mary (@EllenMaryGarden

 Research your canine companion's traits

-A larger breed, such as a Labrador may be quite happy drinking or stepping in your pond; keep him out by putting a net over.
+A larger breed, such as a Labrador may be quite happy drinking or stepping in your pond; keep the dog out by putting a net over.

 It's easy to enjoy every moment in the garden, safe in the knowledge your garden is pet-friendly, with just a little preparation before the excitement of bringing your new dog home.